-On most scripted series, episodic script assignments are made by showrunners, subject to approval by the studio.
-The number of scripts a writer is assigned plays an important role in determining the trajectory of her career.
+On the majority of scripted series, episodic script assignments are made by showrunners, subject to approval by the studio.
+The number of scripts a writer is assigned plays an important role in determining the trajectory of their career.
 Thus, T.V. script credits are another important measure of inclusion and equity.

-Unlike the corresponding data in the Screenwriter section, T.V. credits data provides a closer, though still imperfect, match to T.V. employment data, since the majority of credits are determined within the same season in which writers are employed.
-This allows for a meaningful comparison between the two.
+Unlike the corresponding data in the Screenwriter section, T.V. credits data is a closer, though still imperfect, match to T.V. hiring data - since the majority of credits are determined within the same season that writers are employed.
+This allows for a qualified comparison between writer representation in overall hiring and credits.

 In the 2019-2020 T.V. season, women held 44% of T.V. writing jobs, yet only received 39% of the episodic credits, while people of color held 35% of T.V. writing jobs, but received only 31% of the episodic credits.
+15